Troubleshooting

 apiHost: xxx.openai.azure.com

 When running evals, you may encounter timeout errors, especially when using local providers or when running many concurrent requests.
-These timeouts can manifest as generic errors or as a lack of useful error messages.
+Here's how to fix them:

 Debugging Python